bimdata/python-api-client/docs/IfcApi.md

 Export IFC

+Only works for IFC files.
 Export IFC as requested in parameters.
 When the export is finished, a new IFC file with will be created in the same folder than the original IFC.
 You can query the folder or subscribe to the new document webhook to retrieve the result Required scopes: ifc:write

 ### Example